 The right technique of interviewing people for a job depends on the position you recruit for.
 The more advanced the position, the more complex and sophisticated your interview template should be).

-What is more, it depends on your interviewing skills (whether you can interpret the answers to some complex behavioral questions, the results of personality testing etc).
+What is more, it depends on your interviewing skills (whether you can interpret the answers to some complex behavioral questions, the results of personality testing, etc).

 Four basic techniques of interviewing job candidates

-To have a simple template of interview questions that target the education, experience, and personality of a job candidate is a good technique for a majority of basic jobs, entry level positions, and jobs in administrative or customer service.
+To have a simple template of interview questions that target the education, experience, and personality of a job candidate is a good technique for a majority of basic roles, entry level positions, and jobs in administrative or customer service.